Nodal deficiency, spectral flow, and the Dirichlet-to-Neumann map: Introduction

-The spectral flow method can be easily generalized to other settings, such as Laplacian or Schr\"odinger operators on manifolds and metric graphs.
-In fact, Figure~\ref{fig:qgraphrect}(left) shows the results of a numerical computation of eigenvalues of $L_\sigma$ defined on the nodal set of a deficiency 2 eigenfunction of a metric graph (see, for instance, \cite{berkolaiko2017elementary} for an accessible introduction to the subject).
-Figure~\ref{fig:qgraphrect}(right) shows a similar computation for a deficiency $3$ eigenfunction of a rectangular domain.
-In both cases, the number of curves crossing $\lambda_*+\epsilon$ matches the nodal deficiency.
-These curves start (when $\sigma=0$) at the eigenvalues of the operator $L$ and thus invite a natural question of potentially great significance: {\it what properties of the eigenpair $(\lambda_j, \phi_j)$, $j<k_*$, determine whether the corresponding spectral flow curve will cross $\lambda_{*}+\epsilon$ and thus contribute to the nodal deficiency of the eigenfunction $\phi_{*}$?}

-It turns out that for separable problems, such as a Schr\"odinger operator on a rectangle with potential of the form $V(x,y) = q(x)r(y)$, this question has a beautifully geometric answer, illustrated in Figure~\ref{fig:ellipse}.
-Informally speaking, the intersecting curves arise from the eigenvalues corresponding to the points within the ellipse but outside the rectangular region (both regions are specified by $(\lambda_{*},\phi_{*})$).
-Before we explain the precise meaning of this statement, we must mention that for non-separable problems the situation is likely to be far more complicated due to the presence of avoided crossings; for example the ``intersection'' around $\arctan(\sigma)=0.2$ on Figure~\ref{fig:qgraphrect}(left) is in fact an avoided crossing, see Figure~\ref{fig:graphzoom}.
+The main result of this paper is a beautifully geometric answer to this question on rectangular domains, illustrated in Figure~\ref{fig:ellipse}.
+Informally speaking, the intersecting curves arise from the eigenvalues corresponding to the points within the ellipse but outside the rectangle (both regions are specified by $(\lambda_{*},\phi_{*})$).
+This geometric interpretation of the nodal deficiency on a rectangle appeared in \cite{BBF17} (see in particular Figure 10).
+The advantage of our construction is that it describes precisely how these lattice points contribute to the nodal deficiency, through a mechanism (the spectral flow) which is defined on any domain.
+Before we explain the precise meaning of this statement, we mention that for non-separable problems the situation is likely to be far more complicated due to the presence of avoided crossings; for example the ``intersection'' around $\arctan(\sigma)=0.2$ on Figure~\ref{fig:qgraphrect}(left) is in fact an avoided crossing; see Figure~\ref{fig:graphzoom}.

 Consider the rectangular domain $R_\alpha = [0,\alpha\pi] \times [0, \pi]$ with $\alpha > 0$.
 We first illustrate our result for the Laplacian, where the computations can be done explicitly.
 The general statement is formulated and proved in Section \ref{sec:rectangle}.
 The spectrum of $-\Delta$ with Dirichlet boundary conditions on $R_\alpha$ is in one-to-one correspondence with the points of $\bbN^2$, namely